 id_rsa for RSA keys.

-If you set your passphrase, the keygen will do its magic.
-Congratulations, you are now the proud owner of a brand new ECDSA key!
+After you set your passphrase, the key generator will do its magic.
+Congratulations, you are now the proud owner of a brand-new ECDSA key!
 The output should look similar to this:

 Pushing the new key to your servers

 Of course, you want to use your new key and push it to all servers you are using.
 I assume that the servers you want to connect to follow the most basic security guidelines and thus are somewhat up-to-date, which means they should run the latest version of OpenSSH or a similar SSH server.
 If your server does not support ECDSA, yet you may have some other problems right now: update the server.